eleda77/eleda77.github.io/docs/vocab_list.md

 **evitable** - able to be avoided or prevented; avoidable

 **exaptation** - a trait, feature, or structure that has been coopted for use unrelated to its origin

+**excrescence** - something that bulges out or is protuberant or projects from its surroundings

 **exiguous** - very small in size or amount